 The muted background color adds a ‘paper’ feel to the design and reduces the intense contrast that true white can produce on digital displays.

+Check out our free portfolio WordPress themes to get started.
 More tips and resources for your perfect portfolio site:

 - Designing a simple and minimal portfolio on WordPress